MartijnVdS/pv2mqtt/README.md

 ## Description

-Publish data from SunSpec-compliant inverters to an MQTT broker, including Home Assistant MQTT discovery.
+Publish data from SunSpec-compliant inverters to an MQTT broker, including Home Assistant autodiscovery.

 This service is written in **Rust** and uses asynchronous communication to efficiently poll multiple inverters.

-It allows you to have all of the data of your PV inverters together in one place on a local machine, instead of using a different API (and possibly cloud service) for each one.
-It also allows multiple "readers" to use the data without conflict.
+It allows you to have all of the data of your solar (PV) inverters together in one place on a local machine, instead of using a different API (and possibly cloud services) for each one.
+It also allows multiple readers to use the data without conflict.

 One `pv2mqtt` instance can poll multiple devices on multiple buses (Modbus-TCP or Modbus-RTU) and the refresh interval is configurable per device.